wahrwolf/ba-thesis/chapters/400-method.md

 However, the validation score was not used for early stopping.

 ## Comparison
-To compare the score impact and evaluate a possible connection with the relatedness of the languages, I picked the best models from the training and measured its performance with three metrics (BLEU\shortcite{}, METEOR\shortcite{}, ROUGE-L\shortcite{}).
+To compare the score impact and evaluate a possible connection with the relatedness of the languages, I picked the best models from the training and measured its performance with three metrics (BLEU\shortcite{Papineni:02}, METEOR\shortcite{banerjee:05}, ROUGE-L\shortcite{lin:04}).

 ### Metrics
 I used three different metrics to measure the translation quality of the trained neural networks (BLEU, METEOR, and Rouge-L).